sean-scott/discord-modtools/README.md

 # Features

-`purge[ number]` removes the last 'number' of messages up to 100.
+`@botname purge[ number]` removes the last 'number' of messages up to 100.
 Default is 5.